Sports Injury & Pain Management

 Upon completion, you will receive a full report on the findings from the screen, and we will also liaise with your coach, parents, personal trainer, or doctor as required.

-With all problems and injuries that are assessed, the physiotherapists at Body Logic ensure you are left with a clear understanding and plan of how to work towards changing these issues.
+With all pain problems and injuries that are assessed, the physiotherapists at Body Logic ensure you are left with a clear understanding and plan of how to work towards changing these issues.

-Aspects physiotherapists include in the management plans include:
+Our management plans include:

-- Stretches/mobility activities.
+- Stretches/mobility exercises.

 - Strength and power work with body weight, resistance bands, weights, gym equipment.